 Agile allows the development of a product to happen simultaneously with the information and requirements collection.
 This makes it very suitable for the companies that want to launch their products in a short time.
 When the product is launched in a short time, it stays relevant to the market situation.
 Moreover, the less time developers work on the product, the less it costs.

 Managers have this urge to know from time to time if their team is on the right track.
 It is because they are concerned about the ROI of the new product development template.
 With agile development, teams can define projects in such a way that it fits the strategic intent of the company and hone the product definition.
-After this, they can collaborate with the management to set the critical metrics of the product development in terms of cost, quality, timing, feature, etc.
+After this, they can collaborate with the management to set the critical metrics of the product development process in terms of cost, quality, timing, feature, etc.

 Now that we know what agile can do for enterprises, it’s time we focus more on how to implement it.
 Here are three practical tips for enterprises to follow: